MaikKoster/PSNLog/docs/Test-NLogLogging.md

 ### EXAMPLE 1
 ```
-Test if logging is currently enabled
+$Enabled = Test-NLogLogging
 ```

-PS C:\>$Enabled = Test-NLogLogging
+Test if logging is currently enabled

 ## PARAMETERS